BitCurator/bitcurator-salt/README.md

 This repo includes the SaltStack states and supporting files to install the data analysis, forensics, security tools, and environment modifications that form the BitCurator environment.
 See details below for how to deploy in a recent Ubuntu LTS release.

-Visit https://github.com/BitCurator/bitcurator-distro/wiki/Releases to view the Quick Start Guide.
+Visit https://github.com/BitCurator/bitcurator-distro/wiki/Releases to view the Quickstart Guide.
 Pre-configured VMs are also available for some current and past releases.

 **Note: BitCurator must be deployed on an x86/amd64 version of Ubuntu.
 Currently, it is not possible to deploy it on systems with ARM processors (including Apple M1).**